-Our Company is incorporated under the laws of the Cayman Islands, but all of our operations and assets and most of our Directors and senior management are stabilised in the PRC.
+Our Company is registered under the laws of the Cayman Islands, but all of our operations and assets and most of our Directors and senior management are stabilised in the PRC.
 It may be difficult or impossible for investors to effect service of process on us or those persons in the PRC.
 Moreover, the PRC does not have treaties with most of the other jurisdictions that provide for the reciprocal recognition and enforcement of judicial rulings and awards.
 As a result, recognition and enforcement in the PRC of the judgment of a non-PRC court in relation to any matter not subject to a binding arbitration provision may be difficult or impossible.
 Final judgments for civil and commercial cases and arbitral awards obtained in a recognised Hong Kong court or Hong Kong arbitral tribunal may be enforced in the PRC, provided that certain conditions are satisfied.
-On 18 January 2019, the Supreme People's Court and the Department of Justice of Hong Kong signed the "Arrangement on Reciprocal Recognition and Enforcement of Judgments in Civil and Commercial Matters between the Courts of the Mainland and of the Hong Kong Special Administrative Region" (《關於內地與香港特別行政區法院相互認可和執行民商事案件判決的安 排》) (the "Arrangement").
-The Arrangement provides the scope and mechanism regarding the reciprocal recognition and enforcement of judgments in civil and commercial matters between the PRC and Hong Kong.
+On 18 January 2019, the Supreme People's Court and the Department of Judgments in Civil and Commercial Matters between the Courts of the Mainland and of the Hong Kong Special Administrative Region" (《關於內地與香港特別行政區法院相互認可和執行民商事案件判決的安排》) ("Arrangement").

+The Arrangement provides for the scope and mechanism regarding the reciprocal recognition and enforcement of judgments in civil and commercial matters between the PRC and Hong Kong.
 It covers both monetary and non-monetary relief, as well as rulings rendered for some intellectual property lawsuits.
 However, for judgment that provides for punitive or exemplary damages, the punitive or exemplary part of the damages would not be recognised and enforced, except where the judgment is rendered in respect of the claims specified in the Arrangement.
 The Arrangement has not come into effect and will only take effect after necessary procedures to enable implementation have been completed and will apply to judgments made on or after its commencement date.
 However, there are uncertainties as to the outcome of any applications to recognise and enforce such judgments and arbitral awards in the PRC.